Janus Henderson UK Responsible Income Fund

 The Responsible Investment Brand Index (RIBI™) is an index scale that evaluates more than 600 asset managers on their commitment to responsible investment and branding.
 In April 2025, RIBI™ rated Janus Henderson Investors "Avant-Gardist" for the second year in a row.
 This rating is their highest distinction, with only 20% of asset managers assessed achieving this category.

 As part of our commitment to advancing the industry dialogue around ESG, we seek to make the thinking of our investment teams widely available to our clients, shareholders, and other stakeholders through a variety of content, including white papers, articles, podcasts, videos, and panel debates.
 As with our ESG research, we aim to publish content that contains thoughtful, practical, research-driven, and forward-looking insights.
-In 2024, we generated 25 thought leadership and educational pieces on ESG topics.
-The insights included portfolio manager-specific views related to sustainable investment themes, including relevant topics such as responsible AI investing, the changing regulatory landscape, and our 2024 ESG Outlook.
+In 2025, we generated 28 thought leadership and educational pieces on responsibility topics.
+Our investment teams also produce papers on ESG investment approaches and relevant topics.
+The insights included relevant topics such as evaluating corporate transition plans, precision technology in agriculture, responsible mining, and human rights and supply chain management.
 For further information on Janus Henderson’s ESG capabilities, policies, engagement etc., please visit to the ESG Resource Library in our website: ESG Resource Library at Janus Henderson - Janus Henderson Investors.

-ESG key performance indicators We monitor quantitative data on carbon emissions and climate scenario analysis but also assess qualitative factors as to whether companies are measuring and reporting carbon emissions.
-We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. It is expected that the Fund’s/strategy’s carbon metrics, will be lower than those of the FTSE All Share, this is an outcome of the responsible investment approach.
+The Fund’s annual and semi-annual ESG, Sustainability and Climate Report provides information on ESG key performance indicators as well as carbon data reporting and engagements.
+The Fund’s Task Force on Climate-related Financial Disclosures (TCFD) Product Disclosure is also available on - Janus Henderson UK Responsible Income Fund – TCFD Product Disclosure 2025.
+We monitor quantitative data on carbon emissions and climate scenario analysis but also assess qualitative factors as to whether companies are measuring and reporting carbon emissions.
+We strongly support the need for companies to disclose their emissions and to set ambitious targets and verifiable carbon reduction targets in-line with the goals of the Paris Agreement to limit global temperature increases to well-below 2°C. The fund commits to: